Zymplectic/Zymplectic-Project/README.md

 ### Zymplectic :: Cutting edge numerical integration done easy, fast, accurate and beautiful
-- Numerical integration platform intended for scientific and educational purposes
+Zymplectic is an accurate and fast numerical integration platform intended for scientific and educational purposes

-- Highly accurate and efficient engine for simulating dynamical systems using the world's largest selection of symplectic integrators
+### Core features:
+- Built-in explict symplectic integration algorithms for separable and nonseparable Hamiltonian systems
+- Largest public collection of symplectic integration coefficients (source file integrators.zym)
+- Comprehensive library of Hamiltonian dynamical systems (more than 90 c-style c++ files in /scripts)
 - Non-intrusive, fully offline, requires no installation and does not modify files outside its directory
 - Works straight out of the box (7z zip file) with no dependencies and requires no setup
-- Includes more than 80 example dynamical systems to be compiled and run with a single click in a practical user interface
+- Practical GUI to simulate any dynamical system with graphics by a single click
+- Performance and flexibility of MinGW-w64 compilers

 `Only win64 supported at this time`

 ### How to use:
-- Download Zymplectic (bundled with clang or gcc) and extract files to folder
+- Download Zymplectic (bundled with clang or gcc) and extract files to a folder
 - Run Zymplectic.exe
 - Start any of the included example c++ scripts or write your own Hamiltonian systems using provided templates